integrative dermatology symposium

 3. Participants will be able to identify key ingredients for managing rosacea and treating acne and perioral dermatitis.

-4. Participants will be able to employ the appropriate in-office treatment or general recommendations for the identified skin condition.
+4. Participants will be able to employ the appropriate in-office treatment for the identified skin condition.

 Speaker: Seva Nibley, LMT HHP AP